SynixeContractors/Documents/starting/first-mission.md

 ## Buddy

 After you've got your team set, you'll need your battle buddy.
 Typically they will be the person who is paired with you in your team.
-(For example:  4 operators per team, 2 pairs of battle buddies per team), setting them as your buddy will help you keep track of them in game.
+(For example:  4 operators per team, 2 pairs of battle buddies per team).
+Setting them as your buddy will help you keep track of them more easily in game, for example their colour on the map will be different.
 You do this by `ACE Interact on Buddy > Interactions > Assign Buddy`.

 ![Buddy](images/buddy.jpg)